bens4lsu/theskinny-publish/Content/blog2/the-boat-build.md

 ---
 title: The Boat Build
 date: 2005-04-19 15:04
-description: A description of my post.
+description: If you know me, you know that I am in the process of building a canoe in my garage.
+You probably also know that this project has been going on since the Carter administration.
+It hasn't really been that long, but I did start cutting out forms the day that LSU played in the Cotton Bowl.
+So that would put me two years and four months into the build.
-tags: my-stories
+tags: my-stories, boats, home
 id: 109
 ---
 If you know me, you know that I am in the process of building a canoe in my garage.
 You probably also know that this project has been going on since the Carter administration.

 It hasn't really been that long, but I did start cutting out forms the day that LSU played in the Cotton Bowl.
 So that would put me two years and four months into the build.

-<span class="spanEndPreview">&nbsp;</span><br /><br />This is a project that probably takes most hobbyists a couple of months.
+This is a project that probably takes most hobbyists a couple of months.

 The main problem is that I have a really small garage.
 When it gets cluttered up with crap from other things that are going on, that puts my canoe building on hold until it gets cleaned out.